Merrick Grain Free canned dog food receives the Advisor’s top rating of 5 stars.

 The Bottom Line

-Judging by its ingredients alone, Merrick Grain Free appears to be an above average canned dog food.
+Judging by its ingredients alone, Merrick Grain Free looks like an above-average canned dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Merrick Grain Free canned dog food is a meat-based product utilizing an abundance of animal ingredients as its primary sources of protein, thus earning the brand 5 stars.
+Merrick Grain Free canned dog food is a meat-based wet product containing a significant amount of named species as its main sources of animal protein, thus earning the brand 5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.